pl608/More-Fuels/README.md

 * diesil
 ## WIP Fuels
 * propane
-### compatiblity with hidroplane and motorboat and trike are done but helicopter and nautilis havent been done for some reason...
+### compatiblity with hidroplane and motorboat and trike are done